Benedetta PompiliDesignCeramicsMaterial researchEditorials

 In Presence of Your Absence

-, Hong Kong Design Institute, Hong Kong (China), January-May 2024.
+, Hong Kong Design Institute, Hong Kong (China), January - May 2024.

 Conversing with Matter,

-Sustainable Ceramics, Princessehof Ceramic Museum (NL), Nov 2023–2024.
+Sustainable Ceramics, Princessehof Ceramic Museum (NL), Nov 2023 – ongoing.

 In Bones We Dwell For Yours We Wait